JAlcocerT/JAlcocerT/content/blog/dev-web-sessionrecording.md

 ---
 title: "Session Recording for Web Projects"
-date: 2026-12-31
+date: 2025-10-10
-draft: true
+draft: false
-tags: ["Web","Dev","PostHog","Astuto"]
+tags: ["Web","Product","Amplitude vs PostHog","OpenReplay","Astuto"]
-description: 'Tutorial - Making ASTRO Website better.'
+description: 'How are user enjoying your Saas?'
 url: 'how-to-record-web-sessions'
 ---

+**TL;DR**

+More than web analytics, see what the users are experiencing.

 **Intro**

 If you got your SaaS reachable by potential users.

+Or you are a PdM or a [DA with product vision](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/)...

 You will want to know what it works and what not.